 The first hotel opened in the Fort in 1964, and for many years was a huge success, although a drop in tourist numbers during the 1970s to Dominica due to political upheaval and then the tragedy of Hurricane David in 1979, saw the hotel close for a few years.

-It was reopened in 1989, since when it has steadily grown from a 32 room establishment to the 73 room landmark it is today.
+It was reopened in 1989, since then it has steadily grown from a 32 room establishment to the 73 room landmark it is today.
 Perhaps the last words on our unique heritage are best left to local historian Lennox Honeychurch, whose book about the Fort – a copy of which can be found in every room – closes with the words:

 “On the place where Carib/Kalinago traders made contact with Europeans; where French and English woodcutters built their early wooden forts; where 18th century generals played out the chess game of empire; and where 19th and 20th century policeman laid down the law, Fort Young has been able to take on a new lease of life into the 21st century.”